MicahElliott/pacrat/README.md

 - `linux` — usually a `wget` or `curl`, untar/unzip, compile, `cp` sequence; overrides any `dnf`, `apt`, etc
 - `macos` — same as `^^^` but for when running on mac; overrides `brew`
 - `uni` — "universal" general purpose target that can have any shell commands
-- `postop` — a post-operation step that can be done in any mode (eg, useful after a clone/pull)
+- `post` — a post-operation step performed after all others; can be done in any mode (eg, useful after a clone/pull)
+- `upgrade` — special command for upgrading when standard package manager wouldn't know what to do

 Versioning:

 - `vermin` — ensure the package being installed is at least this new
 - `verget` — optional, explicit way to help `pacrat` determine the currently installed version

 ## Excluding packages